Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Service.md

 ![image](https://user-images.githubusercontent.com/45278231/111073790-04026400-84d8-11eb-96f9-bdb89206362d.png)

-Next in MainActivity add the function and link the function to the button just created.
+Next in MainActivity add the function and link the function to the button you just created.

 ![image](https://user-images.githubusercontent.com/45278231/111073833-357b2f80-84d8-11eb-8046-e5b963578d36.png)

 This function creates an intent which will start the service.
-Two parameters are need which is the package name of the vulneranlbe bankjing app and the class name of the Service compoentn we want to start.
-You get both of these from the manifest file we decompiled.
-Next run the malicouse app on the emulator.
+Two parameters are need which is the package name of the vulneranlbe banking app and the class name of the Service component we want to start.
+You get both of these from the Manifest file we decrypted.
+Next build and run the malicious app on the emulator.
 Before we try to run the vulnerable service because the service is a backgroud service the vulnerable app must be open for this to work.
 All you need to do is open the app and then minimize it for this to work.
 Now we can click the button to exploit the Service.

 ![image](https://user-images.githubusercontent.com/45278231/111074162-9e16dc00-84d9-11eb-8f8f-e116cc7ba52e.png)